 - COURSE: Course information is located under “The Race” tab on this site > find GPS maps there.

-- “I’M SOMEBODY” AWARD > Presented by Scott Sports and Inspired by the character from the movie The Jerk, Navin R. Johnson was elated to finally see his name in the phone-book and declared, “I’m somebody.”
-I noticed that you typically see the same fast folks winning stuff because they take top-spots at all the races.
+- “I’M SOMEBODY” AWARD > Presented by Scott Sports and Inspired by the character from the movie The Jerk, Navin R. Johnson was elated to finally see his name in the phone book and declared, “I’m somebody.”
+I noticed that you typically see the same fast folks winning stuff because they take top spots at all the races.
 Well, this program is designed for those of us that typically finish out of the top 10!
 We will draw a number between 41 and 275 (275 is our average for actual finishers), and these numbers represent finishing places on Saturday.
 Let’s say the number drawn is 191 and you are the 191st person to cross the finish line, you are going to win a Scott bike (model to be determined).
-PLEASE NOTE: Due to the ever-changing standings as we suss through DQ’s and getting to a final “official” results list (sometimes not until late the following week after the P2P), the “I’m Somebody” award is given to the person that wheels across the finish line as the XXth racer (whatever number is drawn on Friday night).
-We are well aware of the fact that the racer associated with the number will change during the week following the event, but we feel the approach we’ve taken gives us the random finisher selection we need to award the bike and to properly expose our Sponsor during the event (we want to announce the winner on Saturday).
+PLEASE NOTE: Due to the ever-changing standings as we suss through DQ’s and get to a final “official” results list (sometimes not until late the following week after the P2P), the “I’m Somebody” award is given to the person that wheels across the finish line as the XXth racer (whatever number is drawn on Friday night).
+We are well aware of the fact that the racer associated with the number will change during the week following the event, but we feel the approach we’ve taken gives us the random finisher selection we need to award the bike and properly expose our Sponsor during the event (we want to announce the winner on Saturday).
 The only way the winner would change from the finisher position on Saturday would be if they were disqualified from the race for some reason.

 RACE DAY INFO

 - Important, please read: you MAY NOT leave your car parked at the trailhead/start zone all day on race day.

 - Take Exit 146 to merge onto US-189 S/US 40 S towards Heber/Vernal